Separett Composting Toilet Frequently Asked Questions

 Does the spreading of urine cause unpleasant odors?

 This depends on the extent to which it is diluted with water.
-If a Separett Ejektortank is used, 1 liter of urine is mixed with 8 liters of water.
-This may result in a faint odor, but it will soon disappear.
 You can speed the process by adding more water or spreading the mixture at night or when it rains.

 Yes.
 This keeps the housing dry and extends the lifetime of the fan.
-If the fan has to be switched off, place the lid on the container and remove it.
-Otherwise, bad odors will spread indoors and flies can easily enter and lay eggs.
+If the fan must be switched off, place the lid on the container and remove it.
+Otherwise, bad odors will spread indoors, and flies can easily enter and lay eggs.

 It is always easier to go straight through the wall, however venting through the roof is always the preferred method.
 If venting horizontally - remember not to route the venting pipe to the house entrance or other places where people gather.

 How much electricity do the Separett fans use?

 Power consumption: 0.06kWh/24 hrs